 This challenge is addressed by effective long-range planning and excellent communications.
-Long- range planning in human capital management, as well as in core operations, ensures that the NTSB is fully equipped to deal with any future investigative need.
-The NTSB's enhanced focus on planning results in a workforce and processes that are capable and flexible enough to respond effectively to any and all issues and challenges.
+Long-range planning in human capital management, as well as in core operations, ensures that the NTSB is fully equipped to deal with any future investigative need.
+Our enhanced focus on successful planning results in engagement, innovation, and processes that ensure we are capable and flexible enough to respond effectively to all issues and challenges.
 Effective communications at all levels of the organization ensure that we continually improve our plans and processes.
-We will devote time and resources to thinking strategically and developing our staff.
-To achieve our long-term vision, we must effectively plan and communicate while maintaining our primary commitment to investigating transportation accidents.
+We will devote time and resources to thinking strategically, promoting employee engagement, as well as encouraging the development of our staff.
+To achieve our long-term vision, we must effectively plan and communicate while maintaining our primary commitment to improve transportation safety.
 We believe that the initiatives in place will provide the necessary balance to ensure success with this strategic goal.